-International convention law ranks higher than domestic legislation but lower than the Constitution.
+International convention law ranks higher than domestic legislation but lower than the

+Constitution.
 The question of the pre-eminence of general international law over the Constitution is the subject of a doctrinal debate.
-Therefore the status of classic international law is not really any different from that of Community law under Portuguese law.
+Therefore the status of Community law is not really any different from that of classic international law under Portuguese law.